Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 Coaching made her barrier-breaking impossible to ignore

-If Lieberman had only been a player, she would still be historically significant.
+If Lieberman had only been a player, she would still be historically important.
 Coaching is what made her impossible to pigeonhole.

 An AP report carried by NBA.com in 2021, when she received the Joe Lapchick Character Award, summarized the career-turning facts cleanly: Lieberman became the first woman to coach a men's professional team when she led the Texas Legends in the G League, and later became one of the women to serve as an NBA assistant coach with the Sacramento Kings.